OmniLayer/spec/README.md

 This model also facilitates estate planning.
 You simply give your heir(s) a paper copy to the private key of your savings address, but you keep the guardian address key to yourself.
 If you die, your heirs can simply transfer the funds out of your savings (they will have to wait for the reversibility period to pass), but they can't steal from you while you are alive since you are the only one with the key to the guardian address and can reverse their transaction if they try.

-It should be obvious that anyone parsing Mastercoin transactions for payment should check that the payment is not reversible before completing the transaction!
+It should be obvious that anyone parsing Mastercoin transactions for payment must check that the payment is not reversible before completing the transaction!

 ### Marking an Address as Rate-Limited